nerva-project/nerva-docs/docs/guides/cli.md

 Replace `<level>` with a number from 0-4, with 0 being minimal information, and 4 being a constant stream of text.
 It is recommended to increment the number by 1 until you find what you are looking for.

 #### How do I update?
 Download the latest version and simply overwrite the existing files.
+The blockchain database and your wallet files are not touched by this, they live in separate directories, so replacing the programs is enough.
+See the [Updating NERVA](#updating-nerva) section below for the details.

 #### What are node blocked messages?
 Other nodes can be blocked from connecting to your node if they have mined an invalid block (i.e. are on a forked chain) or have possibly tampered with the code.
 You may also be blocked for being on a forked chain as well.
 NERVA also has specific measures in place to block other nodes if they report an incompatible software version (i.e. outdated software) or fail to report their version to the other nodes.
 These measures exist to protect the integrity of the blockchain and to ensure that all nodes are updated to a compatible version of the NERVA software.